Timing Diagram Tutorial

 Timing Diagram Software

-Timing diagrams aren't the most popular, but Lucidchart does give you the ability to create them.
-We are also putting in efforts to perfect our more heavily used diagrams like UML sequence diagrams, activity diagrams, and our class diagram tool.
+Timing diagrams aren't the most popular, but Lucidchart does give you the ability to create them using our UML software.
+We are also putting in efforts to perfect our more heavily used diagrams like sequence diagrams, activity diagrams, and our class diagrams.
 To create the above diagrams in Lucidchart, you can use a swim lane from the BPMN shape library and lines with "none" endings that connect to each other.
 You can also use package shapes with lines to separate the steps.